level27/lvl/docs/systems/lvl_system_billing_off.md

-## lvl system billing off
+# lvl system billing off

-Turn off the billing for system (admin only)
+Turn off the billing for an entity (admin only)

 ```
 lvl system billing off [domainID] [flags]